vendroid12/Asitix/README.md

 ]
 ```

-## Count
+## Count  People and Animals and append their counted children

-The next goal is to print the counts of People and Animals by counting the number of children and appending it in the name, eg. `Satanwi [2]`.

-Sample of running the command, and its output:
+Expected output is:

 ```shell script
 node app.js --count